Curriculum®, in a nutshell

 your teaching style and the needs of your particular classroom.

-Remember, you only need 3 components to make it a Layered Curriculum
+Remember, you only need 3 components to make a Layered Curriculum

 Higher and More Complex Thinking